SovansunchhayKhoun/Group4_PhysicsEngine/README.md

 ## Features

-- A player driving a car
-  - Able to apply some physics on the car's wheels
-- Has some ramps (maybe)
-- A goal net
-- Some random cars (bots) driving around the field
-- If the player's car bump with the bot car -> crash/game over
-- If the player hits the ball, it bounces
+🚘 Player-Driven Car

+	•	Take control of a player car that is fully functional and dynamic.
+	•	Experience realistic physics applied to the car’s wheels.

+🛝 Interactive Environment

+	•	Navigate through ramps (optional) to perform stunts or reach tricky areas.
+	•	Interact with other objects on the field, including the goal net.

+🤖 Bot Cars

+	•	Randomly moving bot cars populate the field.
+	•	Colliding with a bot car results in a crash and game over.

+⚽ Physics-Based Ball

+	•	Hit the ball to make it bounce dynamically across the field.
-- The ball has a sprint joint -> drop on start
+	•	The ball uses a spring joint mechanism, ensuring it drops naturally at the start of the game.

+🥅 Score System

-- If the ball enters the goal net -> gain a score
+	•	Drive the ball into the goal net to score points.
+	•	Achieve the highest score while avoiding crashes to win!